 “Clubhouses” and CRDIs provide a model of community mental health service that offers a support system for people living with serious mental illness, offering opportunities for friendship, work training and placement, educational opportunities in a single, caring and supported environment.

-For a list of peer support specialist programs in your area, contact your local NAMI Affiliate or community behavior health service.
+For a list of peer support specialist programs in your area, contact your local NAMI Affiliate or community behavioral health service.

 Individual Placement and Support (IPS) is a supported employment model designed to help individuals with mental illness find jobs that match their individual strengths and interests.
 IPS programs prioritize rapid job search and placement yet are available to provide continuous support to help the person succeed in the workplace.
 The model calls for employment services to be integrated into the individual’s overall mental health treatment plan with an employment specialist working as a member of the treatment team.

-To find an IPS or ACT program in your area, contact your local NAMI Affiliate or community behavior health service.
+To find an IPS or ACT program in your area, contact your local NAMI Affiliate or community behavioral health service.